gaib-ai/symbiotic-super-sum/README.md

 -   **`SymbioticLzDVN.sol`**: A custom LayerZero DVN contract.
     -   **On the source chain**, it implements the `IDVN` interface to provide fee quotes for its verification services.
     -   **On the destination chain**, it exposes a `verifyWithSymbiotic` function, which accepts a proof from the Symbiotic network.
+After successfully verifying this proof against the on-chain `Settlement` contract, it calls the standard `ReceiveUln302.verify()` function.
--   **`ReceiveUlnSymbiotic.sol`**: A custom LayerZero Message Library (ULN).
+-   **`ReceiveUln302.sol`**: The **standard** LayerZero "receive" Message Library.
-    -   This library replaces the standard `ReceiveUln302`.
+    - It is *not* a custom contract.
+We use the official, audited version.
-    -   It is configured to trust *only* the `SymbioticLzDVN` contract as a valid verifier.
+    - Through standard LayerZero configuration, it is set up to trust *only* the `SymbioticLzDVN` contract's address as a valid verifier for our application.
-    -   When `verifyWithSymbiotic` is successfully called on the DVN contract, the DVN contract then calls this library to officially record the verification for LayerZero's `EndpointV2`.
--   **Symbiotic Stack**: The full suite of Symbiotic contracts (`Settlement`, `ValSetDriver`, `KeyRegistry`, etc.) are deployed on both chains to manage the validator set and verify aggregated BLS signatures.
--   **LayerZero Stack**: The standard `EndpointV2` and `SendUln302` contracts are deployed, along with the `AID` OFT application as the example cross-chain app.
+-   **Symbiotic & LayerZero Stacks**: The full suite of Symbiotic contracts (`Settlement`, `ValSetDriver`, etc.) and the standard LayerZero contracts (`EndpointV2`, `SendUln302`, etc.) are deployed, along with the `AID` OApp.

 ### Off-Chain Nodes (`dvn-node`)